Introdution to Programming - C# Programming Fundamentals

 The first method of calling System.Console.WriteLine uses the fully qualified name, which is very similar to a telephone number consisting of country code plus area code.
 The compiler knows exactly where to find the Console.
 The second method, using System, tells the compiler to look in a namespace for the object.

 You may have also noticed that Visual Studio Editor has put a wavy line under the word Console.
 This is its way of telling you where the problem lies.
 It is a very similar wavy line to the spell checker in Word.
-If you click on Console when it is underlined, you should see a yellow line appear under the last letter.
-If you now place your mouse over this yellow box an icon will appear with a drop-down arrow next to it.
-Click on the arrow and Visual Studio will prompt you for different ways of fixing the problem.
+If you click on Console when underlined, you should see a yellow line under the last letter.
+If you now place your mouse over this yellow box, an icon will appear with a drop-down arrow next to it.
+Click on the arrow, and Visual Studio will prompt you for different ways to fix the problem.

 IntelliSense